physionetchallenges/physionetchallenges.github.io/2021/submissions/index.md

 ### <a name="introduction"></a>Introduction

-Much like for [last year's Challenge](../../2020/), teams must submit both the code for their models and the code for training their models.
-To help, we implemented example entries in both MATLAB and Python, and we encourage teams to use these example entries as templates for their entries.
+Similarly to [last year's Challenge](../../2020/), teams must submit both the code for their models and the code for training their models.
+To help, we have implemented example entries in both MATLAB and Python, and we encourage teams to use these example entries as templates for their entries.

 ### <a name="preparation"></a>Preparation and submission instructions

 1. Create a private GitHub or Gitlab repository for your code.
 We recommend cloning our example code and replacing it with your code.
 Add `physionetchallengeshelper` as a collaborator to your repository.
 2. Add your classification code to your repository.
 Like the example code, your code must be in the root directory of the master branch.
-3. Do not include extra files that are not required to create and run your classification code.
+3. Do not include extra files that are not required to create and run your classification code, such as the training data.
 4. Follow the instructions for the programming language of your submission.
-5. Use Google Forms to submit your entry.
+5. Submit your entry through [this form](https://docs.google.com/forms/d/e/1FAIpQLSciBaEzZn04pY_8_uT3zUDmcjnfnWJALYmdqGmb43vZxIOUUA/viewform?usp=sf_link).
 We will clone your repository using the HTTPS URL that ends in `.git`.
 On GitHub, you can get this URL by clicking on “Clone or download” and copying and pasting the URL, e.g., `https://github.com/physionetchallenges/python-classifier-2021.git`.
 Please see [here](https://help.github.com/en/articles/which-remote-url-should-i-use) for an example.
 6. We will put the scores for successful entries on the leaderboard.
 The leaderboard will publicly show your team name, run time, and score.

 ### <a name="matlab"></a>MATLAB-specific instructions

-1. Confirm that your MATLAB code compiles and runs in MATLAB 2019b, MATLAB 2020a or MATLAB 2020b.
+1. Confirm that your MATLAB code compiles and runs in MATLAB R2020B or R2021A (when available).
 2. Using our sample MATLAB classification code ([link](https://github.com/physionetchallenges/matlab-classifier-2021.git)) as a template, format your code in the following way.
 Consider downloading this repository, replacing our code with your code, and adding the updated files to your repository.
-3. AUTHORS.txt, LICENSE.txt, README.md: Update as needed.
-Unfortunately, our submission system will be unable to read your README.
+3. `AUTHORS.txt`, `LICENSE.txt`, `README.md`: Update as appropriate.
+Please include your authors.
+Unfortunately, our submission system will be unable to read your README file to change how we run your code.
 4. `train_model.m`: Do not edit this script.
 It calls your `team_training_code.m` script.
 We will not use the `train_model.m` script from your repository, so any change made to this code will not be included.
 5. `team_training_code.m`: Update this script to create and save your model.
-It takes the header with the data and demographics information, extrat features from data using `get_features.m` function which you can update and edit, and outputs and saves your model (weights and any needed parameters).
-You can edit this script and `get_features.m` function as much as you need.
+It loads the header with the data and demographics information for a recording, extracts features from the data using the `get_features.m` function which you can update and edit, and outputs and saves your model (weights and any needed parameters).
+You can edit this script and the `get_features.m` function as much as you need.
 6. `test_model.m`: Do not change this script.
 It loads your models by calling `load_ECG_*leads_model` functions (`*=2,3,6 or 12` for four different lead sets; 2-leads, 3-leads, 6-leads and 12-leads models).
 Then, it calls your `team_testing_code` function for each recording and performs on all file input and output.
 We will not use the `test_model.m` script from your repository, so any change made to this code will not be included.
 7. `team_testing_code.m`: Update this script to load and run your model weights and any parameters from files in your submission.
-It takes the input test data, header files and the loaded models (outputs of your `train_model.m`) and returns a probability or confidence score and a binary classification for each class as output.
+It takes the input test data, header files, and the loaded models (outputs of your `train_model.m`) and returns a probability or confidence score and a binary classification for each class as output.
 8. `get_features.m`: Update this scripts to extract your choice of features from the ECG recordings.
 9. `get_leads.m`: Do not edit this script.
 It extracts 4 different lead sets (2-leads, 3-leads, 6-leads and 12-leads) of ECG recordings.
 10. `extract_data_from_header.m`: Do not edit this script.
 It extracts the data information from the header files.